-Holistic Excellence: As a part of holistic excellence, students continued reading Oxford Reading Tree books.
+As a part of holistic excellence, students read ORT books.
 They enjoyed listening to and reading stories and shared their reflections.
-Students watched a video on dental hygiene and its importance.
+As part of life skills, students watched videos on dental hygiene and first aid with its importance.
 They shared how they can take care of their dental hygiene.
-Students also watched a video on first aid followed by reflections.
 Students acquired the knowledge and confidence to prevent harm and provide support to those in need.